WELCOME TO THE LOGAN LAB

 We are interested in telomere dynamics.
 We have a special interest in exploring the evolutionary mechanisms of their sequence conservation and differentiation across species, the biological significance of their sequences and the interactions between sequence disruptions and length.

 We are interested in the role and mechanisms of senescence in the aging brain, especially among glial cells.
 Senescence in neurodegeneration and the role of telomere dynamics in post-mitotic cells are also of interest.
+We are currently exploring senolytics as therapeutic agents in neurodegeneration.

 TECHNIQUES EMPLOYED IN OUR LAB